 The following email addresses are included for ease of reference.
-They are correct at the time of signature, and although BYM does not expect them to change regularly, they may from time to time be updated.
+They are correct at the time of the Organisations first entering into this MoU, and although BYM does not expect them to change regularly, they may from time to time be updated.
 When this happens, all Organisations will be informed in a timely manner.

-Nature of incident First BYM Point of Contact Failing which

-Safeguarding Safe@quaker.org.uk Contact the Recording Clerk:

-Financial or Legal Supportmeetings@quaker.org.uk rc@quaker.org.uk

-Data Protection Dataprotection@quaker.org.uk

-Serious Incidents Supportmeetings@quaker.org.uk

-Employment and Supportmeetings@quaker.org.uk

-Volunteering

-Lettings For reputational risks:

-Communications@quaker.org.uk

-For general advice on lettings

-matters relating to terms and conditions of hire, insurance, lettings

-policies and other commonplace

-compliance issues:

-supportmeetings@quaker.org.uk
+Nature of incident First BYM Point of Contact Failing which Safeguarding Safe@quaker.org.uk Contact the Financial or Legal Supportmeetings@quaker.org.uk Recording Clerk: rc@quaker.org.uk Data Protection Dataprotection@quaker.org.uk Serious Incidents Supportmeetings@quaker.org.uk Employment and Volunteering Supportmeetings@quaker.org.uk Property, Lettings and Hirings For reputational risks: Communications@quaker.org.uk For general advice on lettings such as matters relating to terms and conditions of hire, insurance, lettings policies and other commonplace compliance issues: supportmeetings@quaker.org.uk